-The different sensitivity to mistreatment becomes apparent as soon as request imbalance is introduced, that is, with $\lambda_2/\lambda_1 = 10$ and 100 (Figs. 8a and 8b).
+The different sensitivity to mistreatment becomes apparent as soon as request imbalance is introduced, i.e., with $\lambda_2/\lambda_1=10$ and 100 (second and third graphs of Fig. 8).
 By observing these figures, we see that the curves for caching are always contained within the angle specified by the curves for replication (except for very small C/N, where we have the peculiar behavior of caching discussed in the previous section).
 The point to be kept from these results is that replication is much more sensitive to mistreatment than caching.
 Under replication, the slightest imbalance of request intensities is directly reflected in the outcome of the replication algorithm.
 In contrast, the state interaction that takes place in caching is a much weaker catalyst for mistreatment.
-This fortunate weakness owes to the stochastic nature of caching and to the requirement for the concurrent occurrence of two independent events: An unpopular object must first be brought to the cache due to the local demand, and then, the miss stream must feed it with requests if it is to lock it in the cache (and thereafter beat the local request stream that tries to push it out and reclaim the storage space).
+This fortunate weakness owes to the stochastic nature of caching, and to the requirement for the concurrent occurrence of two independent events: An unpopular object must first be brought to the cache due to the local demand, and then the miss-stream must feed it with requests, if it is to lock it in the cache (and thereafter beat the local request stream that tries to push it out and reclaim the storage space).